aham-oudeis/Training/launch_school/RB170-Networking-Foundations/Notes/internet_layer.md

 * Protocol data unit for the Network/Internet layer

 __IPV4 and IPV6__
-While IPv4 is a 32-bit address that uses four octets in a dotted decimal system, IPv6 is a 128-bit address that uses eight colon separated hexadecimal numbers each 16 bit.
+While IPv4 is a 32-bit address that uses four octets in a dotted decimal system, IPv6 is a 128-bit address that uses eight colon separated hexadecimal numbers (each hexadecimal beign 16 bit).

 __Differences between IPv4 and IPv6__
 copied from [here](https://www.guru99.com/difference-ipv4-vs-ipv6.html)

-* Pv4 is 32-Bit IP address whereas IPv6 is a 128-Bit IP address.
+* IPv4 is 32-Bit IP address whereas IPv6 is a 128-Bit IP address.
 * IPv4 is a numeric addressing method whereas IPv6 is an alphanumeric addressing method.
 * IPv4 binary bits are separated by a dot(.) whereas IPv6 binary bits are separated by a colon(:).
 * IPv4 offers 12 header fields whereas IPv6 offers 8 header fields.